vsandul/MAPClust/README.md

 # MAPClust
 Multi-Algorithmic Particle Clusterizer library is presented here.
 It uses information about coordinates and velocities of particles to identify particles that are close enough.

-For this library processing [hclust-cpp package](https://github.com/cdalitz/hclust-cpp) is required!
+For the library processing [hclust-cpp package](https://github.com/cdalitz/hclust-cpp) is required!